mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 83 - Variables Reassignment/readme.md

 # Lots of stuff related to the purchase
 # You drink the soda

-# I cannot extract method from below without passing
+# I can't extract method from below without passing
 # useless lastPurchase as parameter

 # a few hours later..